AmilaPoorna/MachineLearning/Leptospirosis status/README.md

 # Leptospirosis Status Prediction

-This project predicts the Leptospirosis status of the patient using the test dataset using a Jupyter notebook.
+This project predicts the Leptospirosis status of the patient using a Jupyter notebook in the test dataset.
 The notebook also includes data preprocessing, visualization and analysis to understand the trends and patterns of Leptospirosis cases.

 ## Contents